-Any offer of employment will be made subject to the satisfactory completion of pre-employment checks.
+Any offer of employment will be made subject to the satisfactory completion of preemployment checks.
 The chair of the interviewing panel will ensure that the following actions are pursued:

 - Verify the candidate's identity photographic ID and proof of address should be seen except where, for exceptional reasons, none is available the DBS requires that a person's identity has been properly verified for the purposes of an application for an enhanced criminal records check. - Check (prior to appointment) that the qualifications required for the post are held by the applicant. - Verify the person's right to work in the UK if there is uncertainty about whether an individual needs permission, then the UK Border Agency's immigration enquiry bureau at UKBApublicenquiries@ukba.gsi.gov.uk will be contacted. - If the disclosure is not considered sufficient to establish suitability to work in a school (because it would not cover offences committed abroad, but only those on the police national computer), seek whatever evidence of checking is available from the person's country of origin (or any other countries in which they have resided) before the appointment is made.
-There is no definite specification as to how long the applicant would need to have lived outside the UK for such checks to be sought... but the NSPCC advises three months, and Red Balloon will follow that advice (NB The Home Office has published updated guides on what checks are available from different countries a UK national returning after working in a foreign country should be asked to obtain a certificate of good conduct or equivalent from the country in question extra references should be requested for applicants from countries which do not provide criminal record checks). - Access an enhanced DBS check. - Verify the candidate's medical fitness it is the statutory responsibility of employers to satisfy themselves that individuals have the appropriate level of physical and mental fitness before an appointment offer is confirmed.
-Potential appointees will be asked to complete a form asserting they are physically and mentally able to meet the requirements of the post for which they have applied. - Ensure a prohibition check is pursued QTS (Qualified Teacher Status) is not a requirement for teachers in the independent sector, but schools must now check that anyone employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State the check is completed via the secure access portal on the 'Teacher Services' webpage, and can be undertaken on individuals who do not have QTS by searching by name on the list of banned people (this applies to those appointed to teach on or after 1 April 2012).
+There is no definite specification as to how long the applicant would need to have lived outside the UK for such checks to be sought... but the NSPCC advises three months, and RBET Norfolk will follow that advice (NB The Home Office has published updated guides on what checks are available from different countries a UK national returning after working in a foreign country should be asked to obtain a certificate of good conduct or equivalent from the country in question extra references should be requested for applicants from countries which do not provide criminal record checks). - · Access an enhanced DBS check. - Verify the candidate's medical fitness it is the statutory responsibility of employers to satisfy themselves that individuals have the appropriate level of physical and mental fitness before an appointment offer is confirmed.
+Potential appointees will be asked to complete a form asserting they are physically and mentally able to meet the requirements of the post for which they have applied.
+It is essential that the medical fitness form is completed, returned to and checked by the appropriate member of RBET Norfolk staff before the candidate is allowed to start work or engage in regulated activity. - Ensure a prohibition check is pursued QTS (Qualified Teacher Status) is not a requirement for teachers in the independent sector, but schools must now check that anyone employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State the check is completed via the secure access portal on the 'Teacher Services' webpage, and can be undertaken on individuals who do not have QTS by searching by name on the list of banned people (this applies to those appointed to teach on or after 1 April 2012).
 Any prohibition from work made by the now defunct GTCE (General teaching Council for England) remains current and any person who has been subject to disciplinary proceedings by that body will not be considered for work within the organisation.